arifnaufalmnazri-beep/ConveyorBelt/README.md

 The code for it is a simple program that rotates the stepper motor 360 degrees continuously.
 Here's the code: [conveyorBelt.ino](conveyorBelt.ino)

 ## What's next
+I am happy with how this project turned out.
+It took some tweaking to get the axle to fit onto the stepper motor, but after some trial and error, it finally stuck.
+I'm planning on building a DIY robot arm next, but what actually happens, only time will tell.
+For now, though, this is another fresh step to obtaining a future university scholarship using my GitHub portfolio.